memgraph/sng-demo/post.md

 ```shell
 docker-compose build
 ```
-The first build will take some time because Docker has to donwload and install a lot of dependencies.<br /> After it finishes run:
+The first build will take some time because Docker has to download and install a lot of dependencies.<br /> After it finishes run:
 ```shell
 docker-compose up